TWO teenage terrors who tore around Burnley General Hospital on their bikes have been given anti-social behaviour orders.

 They are also banned from entering an area of Queensgate bounded by Brennand Street, Colne Road, Casterton Avenue and Briercliffe Road, unless supervised by a parent or guardian.

-All three must not associate with each other.
+All three boys must also not associate with each other.